 Estimated Cost: FREE!
 There is no cost in you creating your own business plan.

 Your business plan is like your road map.
 To succeed in your cleaning business, you need to have a documented focus so you know where to go.
 Without it, you will become lost and loose focus.

-At the bare minimum, your business plan should answer the basic who, what, where, when and how of your business functions.
+At the bare minimum, your business plan should answer the basic who, what, when, where and how of your business functions.
 This will allow you to clearly define and be consistent with your services.

 Because of the ever changing markets and needs of your customers, your business plan is an ever changing document.
 Therefore, keep in mind that as your cleaning business grows and the markets change, you will want to re-evaluate your plan.

 - Who will you serve.
-You need to designate who will be your target market.
+You need to designate who your target market will be.
 Will it be higher income families or middle income families?